Serbia

 Recommendations for Action

-• Serbia should conduct as a matter of priority the planned survey of the suspected contamination identified in October 2019 and August 2021 in order to determine the size of the mined area and plan for its release.
+• Serbia should, as a matter of priority and without further delay, survey the suspected contamination identified in 2019 and 2021 to determine the size of the mined areas and plan for their release.

-• SMAC should conduct NTS and technical survey (TS), rather than full clearance, in instances where survey represents the most efficient means to release part or all of mined areas.
+• SMAC should undertake NTS and TS rather than full clearance in instances where survey represents the most efficient means to release part or all of mined areas.

-• SMAC should seek to develop national mine action standards (NMAS) as soon as a new mine action decree is adopted.
+• SMAC should seek to develop additional national mine action standards and adopt the new mine action decree.